Territorial disputes in the South China Sea: Vietnam

 Vietnam and Japan reached an agreement early in 1978 on the development of oil in the South China Sea.
-By 2012 Vietnam had concluded some 60 oil and gas exploration and production contracts with various foreign companies.
 In 1986, the "White Tiger" oil field in the South China Sea came into operation, producing over 2,000 tons of crude oil per year, followed by "The Bear" and "Dragon" oil fields.
-Offshore exploration activities in 2011 increased Vietnam's proven oil reserves to be the third largest in the Asia-Pacific region.
-However, the country is a net importer of oil products.
+The country is a net importer of oil products.
 In 2009 petroleum accounted for 14 percent of Vietnamese government income, down from 24 percent in 2004.
+By 2012 Vietnam had concluded some 60 oil and gas exploration and production contracts with various foreign companies.

+In September 2011, shortly after the PRC and Vietnam signed an agreement seeking to contain a dispute over the South China Sea, India's state-run Oil and Natural Gas Corporation (ONGC) said that its overseas arm had signed a three-year agreement with PetroVietnam for developing long-term co-operation in the oil sector, drawing objections from the PRC foreign ministry.

 In 2017, after Chinese pressure, the Vietnamese government ordered Spain's Repsol to stop drilling in the disputed area.
-A joint-venture of Japanese Inpex and Petrovietnam plans to start drilling in the disputed area in 2021.
+A joint-venture of Japanese Inpex and Petrovietnam planned to start drilling in the disputed area in 2021.

 China

 China's first independently designed and constructed oil drilling platform in the South China Sea is the Ocean Oil 981 (海洋石油981).
-The major shareholders are J.P.
-Morgan Chase & Co.
-(19%), Commonwealth Bank of Australia (14%), T. Rowe Price Associates, Inc. and affiliates (6%), and BlackRock, Inc. (5%).
+The major shareholders are JPMorgan Chase (19%), Commonwealth Bank (14%), T Rowe Price (6%), and BlackRock (5%).
 It began operation on 9 May 2012 in the South China Sea, 320 km southeast of Hong Kong, at a depth of 1,500 m and employing 160 people.
 On 2 May 2014 the platform was moved near to the Paracel Islands, a move Vietnam stated violated their territorial claims.
 Chinese officials said it was legal, stating the area lies in waters surrounding the Paracel Islands which China occupies and militarily controls.